codyjrivera/ids-artifact/README.md

 the third way is manual setup.

 ### Use an Existing Docker Image
-The provided image - `ids-docker.zip` - supplies an Ubuntu 22.04 environment as well as the recommended versions of the dependencies.
+The provided image - `ids-docker.zip` - (available
+[here](https://zenodo.org/records/10963124) for those accessing the repository elsewhere) supplies an Ubuntu 22.04 environment as well as the recommended versions of the dependencies.
 Below are the instructions to use this image:
 1. Install Docker Engine.
 See [here](https://docs.docker.com/engine/install/) for